monmima/main-aide-memoire/vuejs/README.md

 Source: https://www.youtube.com/watch?v=1oy8dn9xAQE

-You can next a whole bunch of components without having to drill the props.
+You can nest a whole bunch of components without having to drill the props.
 Instead you provide and inject your variables like so.

         let app = Vue.createApp({